2800 University Blvd N

 Which museum interests you most?
 Read below for a description of each museum and use the map to help you get there!
 Download your museums brochure here.

-Experience the history and culture of the beaches at The Beaches Museum and History Park.
+Experience the history and culture of the beaches at the Beaches Museum.
 Travel back in time with interactive and informative exhibits that display the deep history of the Beaches community.
+Visit the Beaches Museum with their online app.

 Address: 381 Beach Blvd, Jacksonville Beach, FL 32250